Sunday, September 30, 2018

 The Raft of the Medusa by Théodore Géricault, 1819

-"Mommy, look at the vampire!," an eight-year-old cried out:
+And kids show adults the gift of observation: "Mommy, look at the vampire!," an eight-year-old cried out:

 "That's the best part of my painting!,"

-the artist had said.
+the young artist had said.

 -- Eugène Delacroix, age 26